 Moving to a new city is always challenging.
 A big portion of that challenge is finding a good place to live, especially when you don’t know what it has to offer.

 We’ve got your back!
-That’s why we packed this article with information about Seattle to see if it’s the right fit for you!
+That’s why we packed this article with information about Seattle’s best suburbs to see if one is the right fit for you!

 You’ve no doubt seen our Seattle City Guide, which includes a short section on a few of Seattle’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhop—Seattle movers and movers throughout the country).

 A little history about Seattle’s Best Suburbs

 As far as cities goes, Seattle is new, founded in 1851.
 The suburbs are even newer.
 The city’s growth for years was hampered by what makes it so spectacular: water and mountains.

 Most early growth was north-south along the I-5 corridor to towns like Renton and Burien to the south, and Mountlake Terrace and Bothell to the north.
 Small communities such as Bellevue and Kirkland ringed Lake Washington with the ‘big city’ accessible by passenger ferries.
 Locals had summer cabins on Mercer Island!
 This idyllic-sounding life changed forever with the I-90 floating bridge in 1940, and the 520 bridge in 1963.
 Developers followed, offering cheap housing to (mostly) Boeing employees.